CountingFruit: Language-Guided 3D Fruit Counting with Semantic Gaussian Splatting: Introduction

 To address the practical demands of agricultural robotics, an effective fruit counting system must not only localize fruits accurately under occlusion and semantic ambiguity, but also provide timely feedback for downstream tasks such as robot path planning, yield estimation, and harvest coordination.
 In this context, fast 3D rendering facilitates real-time perception and decision-making onboard field robots, while semantic controllability enables farmers or models to flexibly query different types of fruits without retraining for each crop or scene.

 We argue that a promising direction is to model the scene geometry and semantics using compact and queryable structures, avoiding the inefficiencies of implicit volumetric models or per-frame processing.
 To this end, we propose FruitLangGS, a real-time 3D fruit counting system that unifies efficient 3D Gaussian Splatting with language-guided semantic filtering.
 Our contributions are summarized as follows: \begin{itemize} \item We propose FruitLangGS, a real-time 3D fruit counting system that reconstructs orchard-scale scenes using an adaptive Gaussian splatting pipeline.
-By incorporating opacity-aware pruning and load-aware tile scheduling into the rasterization process, the method achieves highly efficient rendering for large and complex fruit tree structures.

-\item We design a language-conditioned semantic encoding module that embeds compressed CLIP-derived features into each 3D Gaussian.
-This enables open-vocabulary filtering within the 3D space, facilitating precise fruit region selection based on user-defined prompts.
+By incorporating opacity-aware pruning and load-aware tile scheduling into the rasterization process, the method achieves highly efficient rendering for large and complex fruit tree structures. \item We design a language-conditioned semantic encoding module that embeds compressed CLIP-derived features into each 3D Gaussian.
+This enables open-vocabulary filtering within the 3D space, facilitating precise fruit region selection based on user-defined prompts. \item We develop a fruit-centric counting pipeline that filters Gaussians using prompt-conditioned semantic similarity, generates color-consistent point clouds through distribution-aware sampling, and performs instance-level clustering via shape-constrained 3D aggregation. \end{itemize}